JENNIFERL4209/CYOA-A-day-with-Trump/second/no.md

+ # Coffee or Covefefe

- do you want to drink coffee or covfefe?
+ Do you want to drink coffee or covfefe?

  [coffee](../third/coffee.md)

  [covfefe](../third/covfefe.md)